Capture and Decay of Electroweak WIMPonium: Analytic and numerical results

-As we will demonstrate in the next subsection, the dominant capture process populates the spin-triplet $1s$ state, which is generically the lowest-lying spin-triplet bound state; consequently this process gives rise to no subsequent transitions, which would require an $\alpha_W$-suppressed spin-flip.\footnote{As we see in figure \ref{fig:bs2}, capture to $s$-wave states with $n \geq 5$ can have dipole transitions to the 2$p$ state or others for sufficiently high $n$.} After capture to this and other excited $s$-wave spin-triplet states, the next most important capture processes dominantly populate the lowest-lying spin-singlet states with odd $L$, i.e.~the $2p$ states, via capture from the $s$- and $d$-wave parts of the original plane wave.
-Furthermore, at sufficiently low velocities and low DM masses, capture from the $s$-wave part of the initial continuum wavefunction can dominate; if $M_\chi v \lesssim m_W$, then the system is still in the Yukawa regime and the contributions from higher-$L$ partial waves have velocity suppression due to the short-range nature of the potential (see appendix \ref{app:hulthen} for a discussion of the scaling).
+As we will demonstrate in the next subsection, at low DM masses the dominant capture process populates the spin-triplet $1s$ state, which is generically the lowest-lying spin-triplet bound state; consequently this process gives rise to no subsequent transitions, which would require an $\alpha_W$-suppressed spin-flip.
+At higher DM masses the most important capture processes either populate the lowest-lying spin-singlet states with odd $L$, i.e.~the $2p$ states, via capture from the $s$- and $d$-wave parts of the original plane wave, or the $2s$ spin-triplet state via capture from the initial $p$-wave component.
+These statements assume the typical velocity of the Milky Way halo $v \sim \mathcal{O}\left( 10^{-3} \right)$; at low velocities where $M_\chi v \lesssim m_W$, then the system is still in the Yukawa regime and the contributions from higher-$L$ partial waves have velocity suppression due to the short-range nature of the potential (see appendix \ref{app:hulthen} for a discussion of the scaling).
 The $2p$ states generically have open and unsuppressed decays to the spin-singlet $1s$, $2s$, $3s$ and $3d$ states.
 The $3d$, $3s$ and $2s$ spin-singlet states are themselves metastable, as there are no lower-lying spin-singlet states with odd $L$, so they can decay only through annihilation to SM states or: \begin{itemize} \item two-photon transitions to the $1s$ spin-singlet ground state, \item electric quadrupole transitions to the $1s$ spin-singlet ground state with even $L+S$ (available for $d$-wave states only), \item magnetic dipole, spin-flip transitions to the spin-triplet states, induced by relativistic effects. \end{itemize}

 In order to develop intuition, let us first consider the allowed transitions from the spin-singlet $2p$ states in the high-energy limit where the SU(2) is unbroken.
 From figure \ref{fig:bs2}, we see that the 1\textendash3$s$ and 3$d$ spin-singlet states are at lower energies.
 Note that while we formally set the masses of all force carriers to zero for this analysis, we still examine only capture through emission of $W^3$, which will correspond to photon emission after SU(2) is broken.
 We obtain the total decay rates for each of the spin-singlet $nlm=21m$ as $\Gamma \approx 0.16 \, \alpha \, \alpha_W^4 M_\chi$ (appendix \ref{subapp:coulombtransition}).
 Approximately half the total branching ratio is to the ground state, followed closely by decays to the $2s$ excited state; decays to the $3s$ and $3d$ excited states contribute only $\sim 6\%$ of the total rate.